 - The New England Patriots in LI were down as much as 28-3 in the third quarter, before rallying back to force the first ever Super Bowl overtime (overcoming the largest deficit in Super Bowl history in the process), and winning it with a touchdown.

 - The 2017/18 Philadelphia Eagles, having gone decades without a title (their most recent title being before the Super Bowl even existed), were able to secure the #1 seed in the NFC, despite an injury to their breakout star Carson Wentz.
-They were underdogs in every game they played, though they won, and ultimately were able to win their first title by defeating New England 41-33 in a nail-biter.
+They were underdogs in every game they played, though they won, and ultimately were able to win their first title by defeating New England 41-33 in a nail-biter and avenging their Super Bowl XXXIX loss to them.

 - Failsafe Failure: Hilariously, in 2013 immediately after Beyoncé's halftime performance, the stadium's power went out despite many failsafes designed to prevent such a thing, due to the same thing happening two years previously.